hero-header

 Education Level: Kindergarten Compulsory from 4 years old

-• Registration period: you can register your child during the whole year, you can visit the kindergarten in your area & submit your application.
+• Registration period: Every May - June, you visit the kindergarten in your area & submit your application.

 • Documents: Depending on EACH MUNICIPALITY.